 Current Status: In New Mexico, the peppered chub was listed as state threatened in 1978 and federally listed as endangered in 2022.
-As of 1999, the species had disappeared from approximately 90% of its historical range-wide distribution and believed to persist as only two geographically isolated populations (Luttrell et al. 1999).
+As of 1999, the species had disappeared from approximately 90% of its historical rangewide distribution and believed to persist as only two geographically isolated populations (Luttrell et al. 1999).
 Peppered chub is now extirpated from Colorado and Oklahoma and either extirpated or has declined below detection in Kansas (Pennock et al. 2017).
 In New Mexico, peppered chub are currently restricted to the Canadian River downstream of Ute Dam and Revuelto Creek, where they are widely distributed at low densities (Dudley et al. 2012, NMDGF files).
+NMDGF monitors this population semiannually and reports this information to the USFWS.
+The New Mexico population exhibits large annual variability but appears stable over a 13-year period.
+Though habitat degradation and drought still threaten the species, the USFWS, NMDGF, and NM Interstate Stream Council have been engaged in maintaining adequate flows from Ute Dam to ensure long-term persistence.

-Threats: Dessication of occupied habitat and loss of peak flows are the primary threats to the peppered chub.
+Threats: Desiccation of occupied habitat and loss of peak flows are the primary threats to the peppered chub.
 Water quality during low flows, particularly high temperatures and elevated conductivity, may also affect survival and recruitment.